openintegrationhub/openintegrationhub/Readme.md

 The service collaboration ist based on the [event collaboration](https://martinfowler.com/eaaDev/EventCollaboration.html) concept.
 We use rabbitMQ as our broker which supports [several protocols](https://www.rabbitmq.com/protocols.html).
 A published event has to be received by several interested services.
 There can be running several instances of a service at the same time but the event must only be sent to one instance of each service that is interested.
 A queue will be created for each kind of service.

 Currently the collaboration concepts covers 4 services, namely: flow-repository, scheduler, webhooks and component orchestrator.
-The figure below shows how these services collaborate.
+The figure below shows an example how these services collaborate represented by the use case `starting a flow`:

 ![EventCollaboration](Assets/EventCollaborationStartFlow.png)